What is a zine?

 The word zine has come to represent a range of small-batch, DIY, “magazine-like” publications in terms of form and content.

-For the purposes of Milwaukee Zine Festival, we like to think of zines in the following way:
+For the purposes of Milwaukee Zine Festival, we like to think of zines in the ways described below.

 A zine is a self-published, non-commercial print-work that is typically produced in small, limited batches.
 Zines are created and bound in many DIY ways, but traditionally editions are easily reproduced—often by crafting an original “master flat,” and then photocopying, folding, and stapling the pages into simple pamphlets.
 Zines may also be sewn, taped, glued—or even exist in unbound and other non-folio formats.
 The main rule is that there are no rules!

 Zines can touch on a variety of topics from music and art, to politics, sexuality, humor and personal memoir.
 Their content may be written, drawn, printed, collaged, or any other form of combining words and imagery—a zine’s structure may be narrative, journalistic, comic-like, or completely abstract.